music systems thinking

 Current Projects

-As part of that role, I'm working closely with a team of professionals setting up a new apprenticeship at Master's level; 'Systems Thinking Practitioner', in England and Wales, and that involves ensuring that there is practice-oriented education for apprentices, along with meaningful assessment through Systems Practitioner Assessment, which relates to the technical aspects of systems thinking methods, and how they're practised in real roles, in real organisations.
+As part of that role, I've worked closely with a team of professionals to set up a new apprenticeship at Master's level; 'Systems Thinking Practitioner', in England, to ensure that there is practice-oriented education for apprentices, along with meaningful assessment through Systems Practitioner Assessment, which relates to the technical aspects of systems thinking methods, and how they're practised in real roles, in real organisations.

-We are also working on a new project, titled 'Action Learning', which is attempting to curate many hours of material resulting from our studio improvisations, and add new collaborative material from sympathetic contributors.
-Watch this space!
+Before Bryan left us we were working on a new project, titled 'Action Learning'; curating hours of material resulting from our studio improvisations, and adding new collaborative material from sympathetic contributors.
+I'm going to try and finish the project as tribute to Bryan's inspiration and friendship - watch this space!